 The reason why a stone forms is not known.
 A salivary gland stone is sometimes called a sialolith or a salivary calculus.
 Most salivary stones are mainly made of calcium.
 However, there is no abnormality of the blood calcium level or any other problem with calcium in your body.
-Some recent research suggests that changes in the flow of saliva through the gland is connected with the formation of stones.
+Some research suggests that changes in the flow of saliva through the gland are connected with the formation of stones.
 Salivary gland stones are not usually associated with any other diseases.

 The size of the stone can vary from less than 1 mm to a few centimetres in diameter.
 About 9 in 10 stones are less than 10 mm in size.

 Where do salivary gland stones occur?

 Most (about 8-9 in 10) salivary stones form in one of the submandibular glands.
 The submandibular duct is a tube, which runs from under the front of the tongue to the submandibular gland.
 The larger parotid glands make spit (saliva) that is thinner than that produced by the submandibular glands.
 This means that stones less commonly form in parotid glands.
 It is rare for a stone to form in a sublingual gland.

 What are the symptoms of salivary gland stones?